AnkurMangroliya/Food-Nexus/README.md

 ### 1. Add Health Check View in Django

-In `urls.py` or a dedicated views file:
+In your Django app's `views.py` or a dedicated views file:

 ```python
 from django.http import JsonResponse